Transition guide

 The transition pages on our website are designed to pass on useful information to young people aged around 14 to 25, and their families or other supporters.

-They do not take the place of exiting publications, two of which are listed below.
-However, the information in our transition guide is tailored to the Harrogate and surrounding area and will be kept as up to date as possible.
+They do not take the place of existing publications, for example North Yorkshire Preparation for Adulthood and the Down Syndrome Association Transition to Adulthood, however, the information in our transition guide is tailored to the Harrogate and surrounding area and will be kept as up to date as possible.
+Please contact us with any inaccuracies or updates that you might spot; the pages will be updated monthly.

 Everyone is welcome to access this information and/or to contact Ruth McQuire for any further information (Transitions and Outcomes Manager ruth@hs4lc.org.uk ).
-We have a meeting space at the Harrogate Chocolate Café which is ideal for getting to know people and trying to help!
-If you would find it easier to access any of the information by sitting down and talking to someone, please get in touch.
+We have a meeting space at the Harrogate Chocolate Factory Café which is ideal for getting to know people so if you would find it easier to access any of the information by sitting down and talking to someone, please get in touch.

-The information on this website is split into four main areas:
+The information on these pages is split into four main areas:

 Useful contacts for further information